the-taproom/build-process/build-process-files/README.md

 ## Cypress

 [Cypress](https://www.cypress.io/) allows for a complete end-to-end testing experience and provides in-browser testing.
-This allows us to accuarately test Shopify stores from both the live url and with preview links added
+This allows us to accurately test Shopify stores from both the live url and with preview links added.

 To get started with Cypress, check out [their get started guide.](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Step-2-Query-for-an-element)